28 Up Against the Wall

 What no one at the garrison knew then was that amongst their numbers was someone who would go on to become one of the sickest murderers in British history.
 One of the Argyll and Sutherland Highlanders stationed there, he would murder men to have some body to sit next to.
 To have somebody at home to eat.

-How a democratically elected government could be pressured to accept an anti-democratic demagogue riding on its back.
+How a democratically elected government could have been pressured to accept an anti-democratic demagogue riding on its back.

 The past becomes more tangible when one experiences the environment in which it occurred.